-Well obesity is very similar.
-Except that it begins at birth and is very easy to measure.
+Well, obesity is very similar.
+Except that it begins at birth.
+It is also very easy to measure.
 You can do it yourself.
 Just measure your height and your waistline.
 The measurement is called the waist to height ratio.
 It should be under 0.5.
 Yes!
 Your waist should be under half of your height.
 And most adolescents with childhood obesity have abnormal WHtRs before they are ten years old.

 Ergo: the target population for this medical condition can be established at a very early age.
 But to do so every Canadian child has to be measured at least by the time they reach grade 5.
 Those children who are measured as overweight or obese should require their parents and siblings to be measured as well.
 For every child who has one parent who is overweight will have a 50% chance of also being overweight and with two parents it is over 75%.
 This is a familial condition.
 It is not the child’s fault.
 It is not the parent’s fault.
 It is a metabolic abnormality in the storage of energy that involves the body’s fatty cells – adipose cells – absorbing more energy from ingested food than those individuals without the condition.
 There are many other factors, some genetic, some non-genetic but the bottom line is that some individuals are metabolically destined to have childhood obesity from the day they are born.
 Unless they receive treatment.

 Just as every individual with high blood pressure has to take a pill to maintain normal blood pressure: every individual with childhood obesity has to take a treatment to maintain normal weight.
 So the first step in all this is to identify all the children and all the families who have this metabolic abnormality and refer them for treatment.
 This can only be done at school.
 And it can only be done with a one-on-one intervention with every child and their families.
 Not by lecturing to the whole population but by sitting down face-to-face with each child and their family.